 A Carpentries Core Team member will confirm events with individual Trainers, at which point they are free to release all other dates on their calendar.

 A Carpentries Core Team member will invite member sites to register for upcoming events.
 Accepted trainees from the open application process will be invited to register one month before each event.

 Note that in order to provide the best experience for our trainees, in rare instances events may be canceled due to low enrolment.
 If this happens, trainees and Trainers will be notified two weeks before the event.
 Trainees will have the opportunity to sign up for a future event.

 A calendar for upcoming instructor training events is here.

 Please see the Instructor Notes section of the Instructor Training Curriculum for guidelines on preparing to teach an Instructor Training Event.

 If you would like to watch an example teaching demo, there is a recording of one here.
 Trainer-suggested scripts and other tips and tricks for hosting these sessions are included in the Instructor Notes section of the Instructor Training Curriculum.

 Get acquainted with using Zoom for videoconferencing.

 A day or two before the demo, send a reminder email using the email template.
-This often leads to people letting you know they cannot make it, or clarifications regarding what to prepare for (episode versus lesson)
+This often leads to people letting you know they cannot make it, or clarifications regarding how to prepare for the demo.